pbmoses/external-secrets-demo/External-Secrets-With-Vault.md

 - A secret to store.

 **it is important to note that there has been concern around the default helm chart used for deploying the dev Vault environment.
-The steps taken here are a proof of concept and the dev Vault should not be run with the default config outside of a sandbox/dev environment.**
+The steps taken here are a proof of concept and the dev Vault should not be run with the default config outside of a testing environment.**

 Deploying external secrets is an incredibly simple process consisting of installing the tooling and creating  your external-secret manifest based on secrets management back end in use.
 Secrets management back ends are not limited to Vault, you can see all of the documentation on External=Secrets here: https://github.com/external-secrets/kubernetes-external-secrets